Xilinx/XRT/src/runtime_src/doc/toc/hm.rst

 Hugepage Requirement
 ~~~~~~~~~~~~~~~~~~~~

-If the kernel requirement of the Host Memory is more than 1GB, XRT allocates multiple Hugepages from the host memory.
-These Hugepages are internally remapped (inside the FPGA shell) so that kernel can see a large contiguous bank like memory.
+If the kernel requirement of the host memory is more than 1GB, XRT allocates multiple Hugepages from the host memory.
+These hugepages are internally remapped (inside the FPGA shell) so that kernel can see a large contiguous bank like memory.

 **Steps required to enable Hugepages (Linux)**